ory/sdk/clients/client/php/docs/Api/FrontendApi.md

 $loginChallenge = 'loginChallenge_example'; // string | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`).
 $organization = 'organization_example'; // string | An optional organization ID that should be used for logging this user in.
 This parameter is only effective in the Ory Network.
 $via = 'via_example'; // string | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
 DEPRECATED: This field is deprecated.
 Please remove it from your requests.
 The user will now see a choice of MFA credentials to choose from to perform the second factor instead.
-$identitySchema = 'identitySchema_example'; // string | An optional identity schema to use for the registration flow.
+$identitySchema = 'identitySchema_example'; // string | An optional identity schema to use for the login flow.

 try {
     $result = $apiInstance->createBrowserLoginFlow($refresh, $aal, $returnTo, $cookie, $loginChallenge, $organization, $via, $identitySchema);